 In my early teenage years, I resolved that I would never drink alcohol, as I did not want my life to be like my father’s, and any future wife and children would not be affected as I had been affected.
 However, that first feeling from alcohol was the catalyst that changed me and my life for the next 20 years.
 Fortunately I had little money as a student but I still managed to obtain alcohol at the weekends and always drank to excess.
 I could never have just one drink: there seemed little point in just one drink.
 One bottle, yes: one drink, no!

-Following graduation and marriage, my drinking progressed to daily and eventually reached just over a bottle of spirits per day.
-My drinking was confined to the evening with Diazepam being used in the morning to combat the hangover and tremors.
-On reflection, I am sure that I would have not have passed a breathalyser in the morning when I went to work: I would have been over the limit.
-There was never any comment from my practice partners, staff or patients of my smelling of alcohol.
-I was ‘fortunate’ in not having any involvement with the GDC or the police (this was many years pre-Shipman) but did have two Service Committee hearings: I thought I could interpret the NHS Dental Regulations better than the Department of Health – such was my professional arrogance!
-Eventually, my partners dismissed me from the practice.
+However, single handed dental practice was extremely lonely and alcohol became my friend.
+My drinking progressed to daily and eventually reached just over a bottle of spirits per day.
+Drinking was confined to the evening with Diazepam being used in the morning to combat the hangover and tremors.
+On reflection, I am sure that I would not have passed a breathalyser in the morning when I went to work: I would have been over the limit!
+There was never any comment from my staff or patients of my smelling of alcohol.
+I was ‘fortunate’ in not having any involvement with the General Dental Council or the Police (this was many years pre-Shipman) but did have a Service Committee hearing: I thought I could interpret the NHS Dental Regulations better than the Department of Health – such was my professional arrogance!

-Today, I have a loving relationship with my wife (we are now 40+ years married) and with all of my children except with my son, whom I have not seen for 5 years.
-I live in the hope that, one day, I will be able to re-establish that relationship but that will only happen when he is willing to meet me and other members of our family.
-Although it hurts, I’m sure it does not hurt as much as the hurt I inflicted on my wife and family.
+Today, I have a loving relationship with my wife (we did not divorce and are now 50 years married!) and with all of my children except with my son, whom I have not seen for 14 years.
+I acknowledge the part I played in the woundedness from which he suffers from his childhood and continue to make suggestions to him to meet with me.
+I live in the hope that, one day, our relationship will re-connect but that will only happen when my son becomes willing to meet me.
+Although it hurts, I’m sure it does not hurt as much as the hurt I inflicted on him, my wife and sisters.

 I look forward to welcoming you to our meetings!